ktex/time_tracker/README.md

 ## 💡 Credits

-Developed by Kyxev with help from the Obsidian community.
+Developed by Ktex with help from the Obsidian community & ChatGPT

 ---